Social Security Agreement between Australia and Canada - Frequently Asked Questions

 - entry visa

 - employment and/or tax records, including group certificates issued by Australian employees

 Note: These are only a few of the documents that can be used to prove your identity and your Australian residence.
-The Department of Human Services is able to provide more information on other acceptable documents to prove your identity and Australian residence.
+Services Australia is able to provide more information on other acceptable documents to prove your identity and Australian residence.

 If you are claiming an Australian pension while you are living in Canada, you will still have to provide proof of identity and proof of previous Australian residence.

 The Canadian authorities will advise what documentation you need to provide.

 You will need to complete a claim form and provide documents to show identity, date of birth, marriage, etc. The most helpful documents are: